Fannie, Freddie regulator looks to end govt control before Trump's exit: WSJ

-(Reuters) - Fannie Mae and Freddie Mac’s regulator is pushing to speed up their exit from government control, but is yet to reach an agreement with Treasury Secretary Steven Mnuchin, the Wall Street Journal reported, citing people familiar with the matter.
+(Reuters) - Fannie Mae and Freddie Mac’s regulator is trying to expedite the housing finance giants’ exit from government control, but is yet to reach an agreement with U.S. Treasury Secretary Steven Mnuchin, the Wall Street Journal reported on Friday, citing people familiar with the matter.

-Mnuchin is “supportive of locking in a path to private ownership”, but mindful of steps that could disrupt the housing-finance market, the report said, citing one person familiar with the effort.

-It also said Mnuchin must agree to any move to alter the terms of either Fannie Mae and Freddie Mac’s bailout agreement or the government’s stakes.

-The companies have operated under government conservatorship since they were bailed out during the 2008 subprime mortgage crisis.
-But for years now, Washington has struggled to devise a plan to safely return the guarantors of over half of the nation’s mortgages to the private sector.
+Fannie and Freddie have operated under government conservatorship since they were bailed out during the 2008 subprime mortgage crisis.
+Since then, Washington has struggled to devise a plan to return the pair, which guarantee more than half the nation’s mortgages, to the private sector.

+Mnuchin is “supportive of locking in a path to private ownership,” but mindful of disrupting the housing-finance market, the report said, citing one person familiar with the effort.
+Mnuchin must agree to any changes to the terms of either company’s bailout agreement or government stake.

-Calabria has outlined an ambitious course for removing the two firms from government control, which includes reviewing their business activities, shoring up their accounting, and raising billions in capital.
+Calabria has outlined an ambitious course for removing the two firms from conservatorship, which includes reviewing their business activities, shoring up their accounting and raising billions in capital to bolster their safety and soundness.

-FHFA has finalized a capital rule for the pair that will require them to raise more than $200 billion.
+FHFA on Wednesday said the pair may need to raise more than $200 billion.
+Calabria has said in the past the money could be raised by retaining more of the firms’ earnings, most of which has historically been sent to the Treasury, and via a potential public offering.

 Reporting by Noor Zainab Hussain in Bengaluru and Michelle Price in Washington; Editing by Shinjini Ganguli